-In April 2014, UC instituted a new policy on the use of PPE in laboratories.
+UC instituted a policy on the use of PPE in labs.
 The policy is intended to help protect lab workers from injury, meet Cal-OSHA requirements and bring more consistency to UC PPE practices.
-All members of the lab community have responsibilities under the policy - particularly lab supervisors/faculty and lab workers.
-Full policy can be found here.
+All members of the lab community have responsibilities under the policy and the law - particularly supervisors and lab workers.

 The most important aspects of the policy are when and where individuals must wear long pants, closed-toe shoes, safety eyewear and a lab coat.
-This is summarized on a poster which is mounted at the main door to all labs – see pg.
-7. Other aspects:
+This is summarized on a poster which is mounted at the main door to all labs – see next page.

 - Exemptions from wearing PPE (policy requires written exemption from EH&S)

 - areas protected by adequate distance (some desk locations are problematic)

 - lab areas/desks protected by adequate physical shielding

 - Supervisors shall perform a written assessment of the workplace to determine what PPE is needed – OSHA requirement.
 This is done via use the online UC Assessment Tool.
 The assessment should be updated and re-certified by at least every 3 years, or more often if needed.
 See pg.
 II-8.

 - Supervisor assures workers are trained on when PPE is needed and how to wear, adjust & maintain.
 Per pg.
 II-8, use the Assessment tool to receive the necessary documented training for basic lab coat and safety eyewear use.

 - Laboratory coats shall not be laundered at private residences, or public laundry facilities.
 See pg.
 II-8 for free lab coat laundering program details.

 - Safety eyewear must meet American National Standards Institute standards.
 Typical prescription spectacles do not meet these standards (are not shatter-proof polycarbonate) unless specifically provided by an eye care professional.
 Safety goggles that readily fit over glasses are free (see pg.
 II-8).